sipXtapi/sipXtapi/readme.txt

 make
 ./PlaceCall <IP>

-sipXezPhone, PlaceCall and ReceiveCall are known to build/work with this source tree.
+PlaceCall and ReceiveCall are known to build/work with this source tree. sipXezPhone *should* work, but hasn't been tested with the latest source.

 MacOs Build Hints
 =================